-You can add a scheduled scanning task in Advanced view.
+You can add scheduled scanning tasks.

 In this example, a scheduled scanning task is added in a policy for the whole policy domain.
 The scan is to be run weekly, every Monday at 8 p.m, starting from August 24, 2020.